Two Ackman investors want more details on JC Penney

-BOSTON/NEW YORK (Reuters) - Two institutional investors with William Ackman’s $12 billion hedge fund plan to reach out to the manager to get more information about the firm’s big bet on ailing retailer JC Penney (JCP.N), whose stock has dropped 21 percent this year.
+BOSTON/NEW YORK, March 15 (Reuters) - Two institutional investors with William Ackman’s $12 billion hedge fund plan to reach out to the manager to get more information about the firm’s big bet on ailing retailer JC Penney, whose stock has dropped 21 percent this year.

 Officials with two state pension funds that, combined, oversee assets of more than $120 billion told Reuters they want Ackman to give them more information about Pershing Square Capital Management’s portfolio and to say more about the long-range plan for turning around JC Penney’s fashion lines.